GDXN/MangaCMS/README.md

 to `/etc/postgresql/9.5/main/pg_hba.conf`, to allow local connections to the postgres database with password auth.

-Once you have the above complete, you will want to run the bootstrap script `firstRun.py` to do the database setup.
-After that, you should be able to run `mainScrape` without issues.
+Once you have the above complete, the various tables should be bootstrapped upon the execution of  `mainScrape.py`.
+This should be done /before/ any attempt to execute `mainWeb.py`, or the latter will fail due to the lack of the required tables.

+You can manually bootstrap the required tables by running `firstRun.py`.
+This file should be idempotent, so running it repeatedly shouldn't have any harmful side-effects.

 If you don't want all the plugins to run, you can disable them by commenting them out in `activePlugins.py`.
 The plugins that will run are in the dictionary `scrapePlugins` in that file.
 Just comment out any plugin you don't want running.